jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/02-Direct-Access.md

 ### !question

-Given an array of expected weather information and an index number, return the weather information found at the key 'expected weather' at the given index.
+Given an array of weather information and an index number, return the weather information found at the key 'expected weather' at the given index.

 ```js

     var actual = weatherInfo([
         {